Fr. 109.30

 Read more

 Zusatztext 'His is the first account to apply a consistently gendered analysis to duelling in recent French history.
 Nye has provided us with two invaluable studies about medical discourse and about duelling.'John Tosh University of North London.
 French History Informationen zum Autor Author of Crime, Madness and Politics in Modern France (1984) Klappentext Gender studies have become an area of great interest in many disciplines.
 Here, Nye examines the evolving definitions of masculinity in France since the eighteenth century.
 Specifically, Nye looks at how the aristocratic ethos of male honor, rooted in a society of landlords, hunters, and warriors, adapted to a society motivated by utilitarian values, town life, and rational law.
 He focuses on the cultural practices and mentality of middle and upper class males and the appeal of their codes to men throughout French society.
-Zusammenfassung After a decade of works on women's history, historians are becoming aware of the dearth of literature on men's history.
-Professor Nye addresses this gap in a study of evolving definitions of masculinity in France since the eighteenth century.
-He examines specifically the aristocratic ethos of male honour, rooted in a society of landlords, hunters, and warriors, adapted to a society motivated by utilitarian values, urban life, and rational law.
-He focuses on the cultural practices and mentality of middle and upper class men and the appeal of their codes to men throughout French society.
+Zusammenfassung This study of the evolving definition of masculinity in France since the 18th century examines the aristocratic ethos of male honour, the cultural practices and mentality of middle and upper class men, and the appeal of codes of honour to men throughout French society.

 Product details